AlexiaDucreay/2143-OOP-Ducreay/Assignments/HO2/README.md

 >special meaning to the user-defined data type.
 Operator overloading is used to overload or redefine
 >most of the operators available in C++.
 It is used to perform the operation on the user-defined data type.

+#### Polymorphism
+>Polymorphism means "many forms", and it occurs when we have many classes that are related to each other by inheritance.

+#### Encapsulation
+>Encapsulation is an Object Oriented Programming concept that binds together the data and functions that
+>manipulate the data, and that keeps both safe from outside interference and misuse.

+#### Friend
+>A friend class can access private and protected members of other class in which it is declared
+>as friend.
+It is sometimes useful to allow a particular class to access private members of other class.
+>For example a LinkedList class may be allowed to access private members of Node.